douglaslloyd/integration-platform-docs/docs/integration-manager/aggregator-service.md

 ## Aggregator Configuration

 Note that the File Folder Listener Service must be restarted for any configuration changes to take effect.
-Make sure you have already completed: File Folder Listener Authorization
+Make sure you have already completed: File Folder Listener Authorization.

+**<font color="red">Where are the instructions for File Folder Listener Authorization?</font>**

 **aggregator-config.yml**
 (ProgramDataDirectory)/Actian/IntegrationManager/conf/aggregator-config.yml